Telehealth saved my life. Here’s how to make it even better

 When I had a stroke five years ago at 10:20 on a Saturday night, telehealth saved my life.
-At the time, only 3%-5% of people in the United States were able to get the “clot-busting” drug called tPA in time to avoid brain damage.
+At the time, only 3% to 5% of people in the United States were able to get the “clot-busting” drug called tPA in time to avoid brain damage.
 I could have died before I got treatment.

-Fortunately, I lived in Alameda California, just five minutes from Alameda Hospital.
-But in many parts of the country people are two and three hours from the nearest hospital, I could’ve died before I got treatment.
+Fortunately, I lived in Alameda, California, just five minutes from Alameda Hospital.
+But in many parts of the country people are two and three hours from the nearest hospital—I could’ve died before I got treatment.

 Even though COVID-19 has made telehealth popular for enabling people to visit doctors while avoiding germ-laden waiting rooms, quite a few consumers aren’t aware of the full range of telehealth or the technology’s potential benefits.
 It takes a little time to understand its virtues and values.
 But understand this: Without broadband, there’s no telehealth.

 Telehealth is the full-on digitization of healthcare by using internet access and intranets to facilitate the entire continuum of care to prevent, treat, and ideally cure any type of sickness, injury, and ailment in the body or the mind.
 This continuum could be simple as a one-time video chat with the doctor.
-Or it can be extensive involving various specialists, medical staff and healthcare resources.
+Or it can be extensive involving various specialists, medical staff, and healthcare resources.

-My up-close and personal experience with telehealth, immersion into research on the topic, and 15 years experience with broadband planning fuels my belief the two technologies can bridge the healthcare gap.
-Between doctor shortages, hospitals closing across the country, the pandemic, we have no choice.
+My up-close and personal experience with telehealth, immersion into research on the topic, and 15 years of experience with broadband planning fuels my belief the two technologies can bridge the healthcare gap.
+Between doctor shortages, hospitals closing across the country, and the pandemic, we have no choice.
 It’s time to quickly learn, adapt, and perform.

 The stroke treatment continuum